fulltrucker/rtfm.evanchute.com/pages/03.ssh-and-terminal/01.bash-profile-bashrc-and-profile/docs.md

 - `.tcshrc`
 - `.zshrc`

-And then there's the fact that `bash` complicates this in that `.bashrc` is **only read by a shell that's both interactive and non-login**, so you'll find most people end up telling their `.bash_profile` to also read `.bashrc` with something like:
+And then there's the fact that `bash` complicates this in that `.bashrc` is **only read by a shell that's both interactive and non-login**, so anecdotally it sounds like many (most?) people end up telling their `.bash_profile` to also read `.bashrc` with something like:

 ```shell
 [[ -r ~/.bashrc ]] && . ~/.bashrc